apache/orc/site/_docs/java-tools.md

 The subcommands for the tools are:

-  * convert (since ORC 1.4) - convert JSON files to ORC
+  * convert (since ORC 1.4) - convert JSON/CSV files to ORC
   * count (since ORC 1.6) - recursively find *.orc and print the number of rows
   * data - print the data of an ORC file
   * json-schema (since ORC 1.4) - determine the schema of JSON documents